copyme/MapleTools/README.md

 ================

 The directory ```scripts/cluster``` contains several scripts meant to easy the process of running parts of the code in a cluster.
-The only part of the code which does not work in the cluster is
+The only part of the code which does not work in a cluster is
 ```LaunchComputeEvents```.

 The main script ```Build.sh``` creates a self-executable bash script which contains all the code and